Mikejo5000/vsts-docs-pr/docs/work/backlogs/bulk-modify-work-items.md

 > To add work items in bulk or update multiple fields with different values, use [Excel](../backlogs/office/bulk-add-modify-work-items-excel.md).
 You can't perform a bulk add of work items through the web portal.

 With bulk modify, you can edit fields, add or remove tags, reassign work, or move work to a specific sprint.
-You can also use bulk modify to change the work item type or move work items to other team projects.
+You can also use bulk modify to change the work item type or move work items to other projects.
 The options available to you depend on the platform you work from and the permissions you've been granted.

 In this topic you'll learn: